-1.1.0.1 In 2010, Tysoe Parish Council produced a Parish Plan [1].
-On 10th February 2014, with official approval from The District Council, the Parish Council began to produce a Neighbourhood Plan for the parish of Tysoe.
+1.1.0.1 In 2010, Tysoe Parish Council produced a Parish Plan which articulated residents' views of the future development of the Parish [1].
+Following this, on 10th February 2014, with official approval from The District Council, the Parish Council began to produce a Neighbourhood Plan for the parish of Tysoe.
 The area covered by the Plan comprises the whole of the parish (Map 1, page 6).